Ram Nath Chawla: Later flying career

 In 1934, Chawla flew from India to England, solo, in a de Havilland Puss Moth.

 On 1 August 1940, following training at PAF Base Faisal, Karachi, he was commissioned into the Royal Air Force as an equipment officer.
 After the partition of India, Chawla became the senior most equipment officer in the Indian Air force.
-He retired as Wing Commander in 1953, having flown 960 hours as a civilian pilot.
+He retired as a wing commander in 1953 and logged 960 hours as a civilian pilot.

 Death

 Chawla died on 23 February 1986.